LiberTEM/LiberTEM/docs/source/udf/basic.rst

             # class would accept them
             super().__init__(my_param=my_param)

-        # The rest of the UDF just mirrors the parameter
+        # The rest of this UDF just mirrors the parameter
-        # back in a result buffer
+        # back in a result buffer for demonstration.

         def get_result_buffers(self):
             '''